-Postlaunch, dynamic surface temperature forecast information is routinely ingested by SMAP from the GMAO GEOS-5 model and processed as an ancillary data input as part of the operational processing of the SMAP passive soil moisture product.
-The original baseline computation of the effective surface temperature ( $T{\rm eff}$ ), which is a critical parameter in passive soil moisture retrieval, consisted of using the average of the GMAO surface temperature (TSURF) and the GMAO layer 1 soil temperature at 10 cm (TSOIL1).
-Preliminary analyses showed that a more sophisticated model for computing $T{\rm eff}$ was required due to non-uniform soil temperature profiles, especially in arid areas, which led to soil moisture retrieval issues.
-In order to address this problem, several options for $T{\rm eff}$ were considered and evaluated using SMAP $T{\rm B}$ observations along with GMAO soil temperatures for the soil profile.
+Postlaunch, dynamic surface temperature forecast information is routinely ingested by SMAP from the GMAO GEOS-FP model and processed as an ancillary data input as part of the operational processing of the SMAP passive soil moisture product.
+The effective surface temperature (T{eff}) is a critical parameter in passive soil moisture retrieval but is not to be confused with an actual physical temperature measured at a single depth.
+The original baseline computation of T{eff} consisted of using the average of the GMAO surface temperature and soil temperature at 10 cm.
+Preliminary analyses showed that a more sophisticated model for computing T{eff} was required due to non-uniform soil temperature profiles, especially in arid areas, which led to soil moisture retrieval issues.
+In order to address this problem, several options for T{eff} were considered and evaluated using SMAP T_B observations along with GMAO soil temperatures for the soil profile.

-New to the End-of-Prime-Mission data release is an improved depth correction scheme for the effective soil temperature.
+New to the End-of-Prime-Mission data release in 2018 was an improved depth correction scheme for the effective soil temperature, with the parameterization in this scheme reexamined for the R17 release in 2020.
 At L-band frequency, the contributing soil depth of microwave emission may be different from the pre-defined discrete soil depths at which the soil temperatures are available from a land surface model.
-The resulting discrepancy will lead to dry bias of retrieved soil moisture (i.e., retrieval lower than in situ soil moisture)

-if the model-based effective soil temperature is colder than the soil temperature "seen" by the radiometer.
+The resulting discrepancy will lead to dry bias of retrieved soil moisture (i.e., retrieval lower than in situ soil moisture) if the model-based effective soil temperature is colder than the soil temperature "seen" by the radiometer.
 Conversely, wet bias of retrieved soil moisture will occur if the model-based effective soil temperature is warmer than the soil temperature "seen" by the radiometer.
 Since the contributing soil depth of microwave emission varies with soil moisture, the corresponding depth correction scheme for the effective soil temperature must account for soil moisture variability for brightness temperature observations acquired between AM (descending overpasses) and PM (ascending passes).
-To achieve this objective, the following modified formulation of the Choudhury model [58] has been found to result in good agreement between the in situ soil moisture data and the retrieved L2\SM\P and L2\SM\P\E soil moisture:
+To achieve this objective, the following modified formulation of the Choudhury model [58] has been found to result in good agreement between the in situ soil moisture data and the retrieved L2 SM P and L2 SM P E soil moisture:

-$$T{eff} = K \times [T{soil2} + C(T{soil1} - T{soil2})]$$

-where C = 0.246 for AM soil moisture retrieval and 1.000 for PM soil moisture retrieval, K = 1.000 for IGBP land cover classes 1 through 5 (dense vegetation classes) and K = 1.020 elsewhere. $T{soil1}$ refers to the average soil temperature for the first soil layer (0-10 cm) and $T{soil2}$ refers to the average soil temperature for the second soil layer (10-20 cm) of the GMAO GEOS-5 land surface model.
+$$T{\text{eff}} = K \times [T{\text{soil2}} + C(T{\text{soil1}} - T{\text{soil2}})]$$ where C = 0.246 for AM soil moisture retrieval and 1.000 for PM soil moisture retrieval, and K = 1.007.
+K is a factor included to address an observed bias between ancillary modeled soil temperature and measured in situ temperature at core validation sites and sparse network stations.
+T{soil1} refers to the average soil temperature for the first soil layer (5-15 cm) and T{soil2} refers to the average soil temperature for the second soil layer (15-35 cm) of the GMAO GEOS-FP land surface model.
+Additional information on T{eff} can be found in Appendix 3.